-September 1st was opening day for dove.
+September 1st was the opening day for Dove.
 We got out at the crack of dawn and brought home 13 doves.

-Doves are very lean so by leaving the skin on it helps keep the moisture in, making them tender and juicy.
+Doves are very lean so leaving the skin on helps keep the moisture in, making them tender and juicy.

 - Heat oven to 350°